angeladianas/sl_shopify_solution/README.md

         prod_sub_dev
     ```
 2. validity check
-    - this is to check whether the change impacted the columns that are supposed to be non-Null, such as order_id.
+    - this is to check whether the change impacted the columns that are not supposed to be NULL, such as order_id.
 3. uniqueness check
     - this is to ensure that the change didn't create any duplicates for unique keys.
 4. custom check